Blake-Madden/tinyexpr-plusplus/README.md

   - `not`: returns logical negation of value.
   - `permut`: alias for `npr()`, like the **Excel** function.
   - `power`: alias for `pow()`, like the **Excel** function.
-  - `rand`: returns random number between 0 and 1.
+  - `rand`: returns random number between @c 0 and @c 1.
   - `round`: returns a number, rounded to a given decimal point.
-Decimal point is optional and defaults to 0.
+Decimal point is optional and defaults to @c 0.
-  - `sign`: returns the sign of a number: 1 if positive, -1 if negative, 0 if zero.
+  - `sign`: returns the sign of a number: @c 1 if positive, @c -1 if negative, @c 0 if zero.
   - `sum`: returns the sum of a list of values (accepts 1-7 arguments).
   - `sqr`: returns a number squared.
   - `trunc`: returns the integer part of a number.